Confused about nonstick cookware brands?

 Zyliss: PTFE

-Once again, this list is by no means comprehensive.
-The nonstick cookware market is changing all the time.
-Even so, we hope we've helped you sort through some of the confusing jargon and labeling that can make buying nonstick cookware so frustrating.
+The nonstick cookware market is changing all the time, but we hope we've helped you sort through some of the confusing jargon and labeling that can make buying nonstick cookware so frustrating.

 Thanks for reading!